IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 :::info

-We remind you that we do not use any external secret management service.
+Remind that you do not use any external secret management service.
 For this reason, secrets must be transferred from the development user account to the gitlab-runner account.
 A dedicated scrip called [**share_secrets.sh**](https://gitlab.inetdoc.net/iac/lab-01-02/-/blob/main/share_secrets.sh?ref_type=heads) was introduced in Lab 02.

 :::